schrodingersbox/status_cat/README.md

 This engine makes monitoring the status of your Rails environment easier.

+It provides a Rails action with a green light / red light list of configured services, such as:

+ * ActionMailer
+ * ActiveRecord
+ * AWS S3
+ * Delayed Job
+ * Stripe

 ## Getting Started

 1. Add this to your `Gemfile` and `bundle install`